To embrace the diversity of the industry and create a sense of inclusion for all members

-Membership of the Company is open to those eligible for membership of the Chartered Insurance Institute and is thus open to those engaged in the widest sense in the business of insurance.
-Whilst the current number of our Liverymen is limited to 450 (increased from the previous limit of 400 in 2018), we are currently able to accommodate new Freemen.
+Membership of the Company is open to those eligible for membership of the Chartered Insurance Institute and those engaged in the widest sense in the business of insurance in a professional capacity.

 From the outset, the aim of the Company has beento secure the participation and support of senior leaders in our profession and to develop a broad and balanced membership from the different sectors of the industry (insurers - both life and non-life, whether in London or across the UK - Lloyd’s and London market, brokers, loss adjusters, lawyers, actuaries and consultants).
 In recent years, we have worked hard to broaden our membership to be truly representative of the diversity of talent in our industry in terms of gender, age, race, sexual orientation and other attributes.
 We want the unique Fellowship of our Company to create a sense of genuine belonging and inclusion for all our members.

 The two core attributes of a successful Livery Company